Skip to main content

 When it comes to check-ups and screenings, it’s easy to put them at the bottom of your to-do list.

-But with one in two of us likely to get cancer, having one can detect cancer early to improve your chances of a positive outcome.
+But with one in two of us likely to get cancer, having one can help detect cancer early to improve your chances of a positive outcome.

-These days, cancer survival in the UK is 10 years or more.
 The NHS offers three screening programmes for cancer: bowel, breast and cervical, and will send you an invite if eligible.

 Try this tip: Book an annual health check in your birthday month to jog your memory when the next one’s due.
 This general check-up can help you make informed decisions about your health and lifestyle to reduce cancer risks.
 Vitality members can book an annual health check through their plan at no extra cost and earn points too*.
 Find out more about Vitality health insurance on our website.

-If you would like to know more on how health insurance with cancer cover works and your policy options visit here: Health Insurance with Cancer Cover Guide | Vitality
+If you would like to know more on how health insurance with cancer cover works and your plan options visit here: Health Insurance with Cancer Cover Guide | Vitality

 To support early detection of cancer, Vitality members with a qualifying health insurance plan can access a cancer risk assessment through our partner Check4Cancer, which can identify if you are at higher risk of five common cancers – bowel, breast, cervical, prostate and skin cancers.

-Related: 10 ways to live longer
+Related: 10 ways to live longer in good health

 Recent articles